Course Outline

 Format:

 You will produce a portfolio of original designs resulting from workshop activities.
 All requirements for each project are available on Canvas.
-Final portfolio must be submitted as a cohesive digital portfolio with an 800 word reflection on the tasks.
+Final portfolio must be submitted as a cohesive digital portfolio with an 800 word reflection on the tasks, alongside evidence and documentation of creative process (including sketches, software used and/or creative development)

 Criteria: